-Ah, reading diaries.
+Ah, the humble reading record.
 A reliable fixture of the primary school classroom and the building blocks of an institution that’s loved by parents and teachers alike.
-Or are they?
+Or is it?

 For every parent who is happy to provide a page-long essay describing their child’s nightly reading in minute detail, there is another who suddenly realises that it is 9pm Sunday evening and there are now five days of comments to fill in.

 Here are two alternative ways to keep a record of children’s reading…